-Compassionate Release Process FAQs
+Compassionate Release Process Frequently Asked

-Q) Who is the initial compassionate release application submitted to?
+1. Who is the initial compassionate release application submitted to?

-A) The initial request and supporting documentation are submitted to the institution’s Warden.
+The initial request and supporting documentation are submitted to the institution’s Warden.

-Q) Upon receipt, what action does the Warden take?
+2. Upon receipt, what action does the Warden take?

-A) The compassionate release process depends on what type of petition is filed.
+The compassionate release process depends on what type of petition is filed.

 If the petition is based on medical reasons, it is forwarded to the prison’s Clinical Director.
 The Clinical Director then drafts a medical summary, along with a recommendation of approval or denial, and sends the matter back to the Warden for a decision to be rendered.